A Theory of the NEPv Approach for Optimization On the Stiefel Manifold: Introduction

 Related, in \cite{wazl:2022a}, the NPDo approach is proposed to numerically maximize SumCT.
 A similar idea appeared before in \cite{bomt:1998} where each $P_i$ is a vector and $D_i=0$.
 The basic idea of the NPDo approach is as follows: \begin{enumerate}[(1)] \item establish the first order optimality condition, which takes the form

-where $\scrH(P)\in\bbR^{n\times k}$ is the \Blue{Euclidean gradient} of $f(P)$ and, provably, $\Lambda$ is positive semidefinite at optimality; \item solve NPDo \eqref{eq:NPDo-form:intro} by the self-consistent-field iteration: given $P_0$,
+where $\scrH(P)\in\bbR^{n\times k}$ is the Euclidean gradient of $f(P)$ and, provably, $\Lambda$ is positive semidefinite at optimality; \item solve NPDo \eqref{eq:NPDo-form:intro} by the self-consistent-field iteration: given $P_0$, iteratively

-where $\scrH(P_{i-1})=\what P_i\Lambda_i$ is a polar decomposition\footnote {\Blue{Throughout this paper, a polar decomposition of $B\in\bbR^{n\times k}$ $(k\le n)$ refers to $B=P\Omega$ with $P\in\bbO^{n\times k}$ and $\Omega\in\bbR^{k\times k}$ being positive semidefinite.
-The decomposition is unique if and only if $\rank(B)=k$ \cite{li:1995}.
-The matrix $P$ in the decomposition is called an {\em orthogonal polar factor\/} of $B$.}} of $\scrH(P_{i-1})$. \end{enumerate} A key prerequisite of the NPDo approach is that, at an optimality $P_*$, \eqref{eq:NPDo-form:intro} is a polar decomposition of $\scrH(P_*)$.
-This is proved in \cite{wazl:2022a} for SumCT \Blue{under the condition that all $A_i$ are positive semidefinite}, and later in this paper, we will prove it for more optimization problems, including those in Table~\ref{tbl:obj-funs} that do not appear in ratio forms.
-As $\scrH(P)$ to be decomposed also depends on orthogonal polar factor $P$, we call it a {\em nonlinear polar decomposition with orthogonal polar factor dependency}, or NPDo in short.
-Polar decomposition is often computed via SVD \cite{govl:2013} which can be viewed as a special SEP.
+\end{enumerate} A key prerequisite of the NPDo approach is that, at an optimality $P_*$, \eqref{eq:NPDo-form:intro} is a polar decomposition of $\scrH(P_*)$.
+This is proved in \cite{wazl:2022a} for SumCT under the condition that all $A_i$ are positive semidefinite, and later in this paper, we will prove it for more optimization problems, including those in Table~\ref{tbl:obj-funs} that do not appear in ratio forms.
+As $\scrH(P)$ to be decomposed also depends on orthonormal polar factor $P$, we call it a {\em nonlinear polar decomposition with orthonormal polar factor dependency}, or NPDo in short.
+Polar decomposition is often computed via SVD \cite{govl:2013} which can be viewed as a special SEP \cite{demm:1997}.
 For that reason, NPDo may also be regarded as a special NEPv.